libp2p/docs/content/reference/dos-mitigation.md

 Mitigating DOS attacks is hard because an attacker needs only one flaw, while a protocol developer needs to cover _all_ their bases.
 Libp2p provides some tools to design better protocols, but developers should still monitor their applications to protect against novel attacks.
-Finally developers should leverage existing tools like `fail2ban` to automate blocking misbehaving nodes by logging when peers behave maliciously.
+Finally, developers should leverage existing tools like `fail2ban` to automate blocking misbehaving nodes by logging when peers behave maliciously.